Sol logoSol Helps

 Problem

-The question teams struggle to answer is: where are our answers drifting — and which confusion keeps coming back because of it?
+The practical question teams struggle to answer is: where are our answers diverging — and which surface is now out of sync?

 Fit signals (this problem is likely present if…)